farzana-mohsin/holity-client/README.md

 - Integration with other tools

-  - The application has been integrated with popular productivity tools, such as Framer Motion, Slider, React Helmet, React Tabs,
+  - The application has been integrated with popular productivity tools, such as Framer Motion, Slider, React Helmet, React Tabs, React Datepicker, Animate.css
   - React toastify were used to show the success and error messages
   - Images were hosted on imgbb.